B. J. Stiles: Later non-profit career

 In the ensuing decade, Stiles was Director of Publications for The Urban Institute; Deputy Chairman of the National Endowment for the Humanities during the Administration of President Jimmy Carter; and Vice President for Communications for the Council on Foundations.
 As awareness of AIDS dramatically exploded in the early 1980s, Stiles became a consultant and freelance writer and was widely cited in news accounts of the impact of the epidemic on business and labor.
 Mathilde Krim invited him to work with the AIDS Medical Foundation and, along with other associates of hers, helped form The American Foundation for AIDS Research AmfAR.

-In 1987 he co-founded the National Leadership Coalition on AIDS, and served as its president/CEO until that organization merged with the National Community AIDS Partnership in 1997 to form the National AIDS Fund.
+In 1987, he cofounded the National Leadership Coalition on AIDS, and served as its president/CEO until that organization merged with the National Community AIDS Partnership in 1997 to form the National AIDS Fund.
 He subsequently served as the fund's president/CEO until his retirement in 1999.
 Sandra L. Thurman, then director of the Office of National AIDS Policy at the White House, marked Stiles' retirement by saying, "B.J.'s contributions and leadership to the AIDS fight have been invaluable.
 His constant support and ballast have allowed so much work to be accomplished.
-He stayed the course and provided steady and consistent leadership when others' commitment to fighting HIV/AIDS has wavered."
+He stayed the course and provided steady and consistent leadership when others' commitment to fighting HIV/AIDS has wavered".

-In 2000 he relocated with his domestic partner, Steve McCollom, architect, to San Francisco.
+In 2000, he relocated with his domestic partner, Steve McCollom, architect, to San Francisco.
 Stiles has been actively engaged in Bay Area health and nonprofit organizations since 1999 and has served as an interim executive director for several Bay Area nonprofits, including the AIDS & Breast Cancer Emergency Funds, Operation Access, and the STOP AIDS Project.

-Stiles continues to be engaged in several philanthropic undertakings, and in 2007-08 was a consultant for the William and Flora Hewlett Foundation, and the David and Lucile Packard Foundation.
+Stiles continues to be engaged in several philanthropic undertakings, and in 2007–08 was a consultant for the William and Flora Hewlett Foundation, and the David and Lucile Packard Foundation.